From BR Bullpen

 Biographical Information

-Dustin Molleken is a minor league pitcher and is the nephew of former NHL coach Lorne Molleken.
+Dustin Molleken is a pitcher who was already 31 years old and a Pan American Games Gold Medal winner when he made his big league debut.
+He is the nephew of former NHL coach Lorne Molleken .
 Dustin played one game in the Western Hockey League in 2000-2001.
 He was a late cut from the Canadian junior national baseball team in 2002.

 Molleken was picked by the Pittsburgh Pirates in the 15th round of the 2003 amateur draft then missed six weeks due to elbow tendonitis.
 He allowed four runs in 6 1/3 IP for the 2003 GCL Pirates then missed all of 2004 due to Tommy John surgery.